pinobatch/numism/docs/gb_coins.md

     - NO$GMB: C = bit 7 of rr

 If it's any comfort, NO$GMB does a lot better than TGB Dual, and it passes Blargg's `daa` test for all values of AF.
-I'm told VBA has had problems with `daa`; it may be worth a stage 2 coin.
+I'm told old VBA versions have problems with `daa`; it may be worth a stage 2 coin.

 - 27: `daa`
     1. `low_correction` is $06 if H true or (A & $0F) in A-F else $00